TyLippe/Sprint-Challenge-Authentication/README.md

 1. What are the three parts of the JSON Web Token?

-The header, payload and signature.
+The options, payload and secret.

 ## Project Set Up